Parsa-mrz/Customer-Verification-System-for-WooCommerce/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-VerifyWoo adds a verification system for WooCommerce stores to build trust with customers and improve authenticity.
+Customer Verification System for WooCommerce adds a verification system for WooCommerce stores to build trust with customers and improve authenticity.

 == Description ==